Semmelweis Museum of Medical History: Meindl House

-The surrounding area was almost completely destroyed in the war, and the ruins were cleared in the following years.
+The surrounding area was almost completely destroyed in 1945 during the Siege of Budapest, and the ruins were cleared in the following years.
 Meindl House was an exception: although the northern and rear wings were lost (including the former flat of the Semmelweis family), the surviving part was hastily repaired after the war to make it habitable again.
 The plaque above the gate also survived the war but disappeared a few years later in unknown circumstances.
 Seven families lived in the remaining half of the house in 1959 without running water, also there was a car repair shop in the courtyard and a heap of overgrown rubble where the destroyed wing had stood.

 Medical history museum

 The dilapidated building was still bearing the scars of the war in 1958 when the Ministry of Health decided the creation of a museum of medical history in the birthplace of Hungary's most famous doctor.
 The tenants were moved out in 1962, and the much delayed reconstruction of the house finally began.
 A number of artefacts and memorabilia in the Library of Medical History (Orvostörténeti Könyvtár) and the university became the nucleus of the collection but a nationwide campaign was started as well to gather more relevant objects.
 The museum was officially established on 13 August 1965, the 100th anniversary of Semmelweis' death.

 Meindl House was reconstructed by the Budapesti Városépítési Tervező Vállalat (BVTV) according to the plans of Egon Pfannl.
 The exterior was carefully restored and the missing half of the building was rebuilt.
 The shopfronts and the doors on the ground floor were replaced by windows, and a metal framed glass door was installed to allow passers-by a glimpse into the vaulted gateway and the courtyard.
 The Late Baroque facade was painted red and white.
 The new north and west wings flanking the courtyard were built in mid-century modern style with rough-hewn stone walls on the ground floor and large ribbon windows on the upper story.
 The surviving parts of the house with the staircase, the hanging corridors around the courtyard and a few vaulted rooms were restored.
 The ground-floor spaces were converted to offices, library, council room and other auxiliary uses while the upper floor housed the exhibition with the Ignaz Semmelweis Memorial Room at the northwest corner, and the relocated interior of the Török Pharmacy in a neighbouring room.
 The modern exhibition spaces were designed by István Németh who worked on the new interiors of Buda Castle at the time.

 The remains of Ignaz Semmelweis were moved from the Kerepesi Cemetery to the museum in 1963, and reinterred in a niche of the retaining wall on the western side of the courtyard.
 This tomb became the fifth burial place of the famous doctor.
 Motherhood, a bronze sculpture by Miklós Borsos was unveiled in front of it on 13 August 1965.